You’ve decided to redesign your current website or launch an online store to sell goods and services.

 As a result, Shopify is not necessarily safer than WooCommerce; it all depends on the activities done by store owners to ensure the site’s correct operation.

 Regarding payment methods, Shopify’s commission percentage continues to be the primary distinction between the two platforms.

-In most circumstances, especially if you manage a large number of products or sell low-cost digital products, your business will be profoundly influenced by the commission levied on your shop’s prices.
+In most circumstances, especially if you manage a large number of products or sell low-cost digital products (digital products review), your business will be profoundly influenced by the commission levied on your shop’s prices.